Sanjeevlab/Sanjeevlab.github.io/contact.md

 ## Address:
 ***
-- Room No: S-104, Department of Electronics and Communication Engineering, Indian Institute of Technology Roorkee, India.
+- Room No: S-104
+Department of Electronics and Communication Engineering
+Indian Institute of Technology Roorkee, India.

 ## Email: